 Kevin M. Schultz is an award-winning historian and bestselling author.
-He is currently an associate professor of history at the University of Illinois at Chicago, where he has won several awards for his teaching.
-In addition to HIST, he has published widely for both academic and popular audiences, including having had a journal article appear immediately before one written by the Pope.
+He is currently a Professor of History at the University of Illinois at Chicago (UIC), where he has won several awards for his teaching and writing.
 He is the author of two other books: Buckley and Mailer: The Difficult Friendship that Shaped the Sixties (W.W.
-Norton & Co., 2015), which was an Amazon #1 New Release in American History; and Tri-Faith America: How Postwar Catholics and Jews Helped America Realize Its Protestant Promise (Oxford University Press, 2011), which has been used in both graduate and undergraduate classes across the country.
-He received his B.A. from Vanderbilt University and his PhD from UC Berkeley.
+Norton & Co., 2015), which was an Amazon #1 New Release in American History; and Tri-Faith America: How Postwar Catholics and Jews Helped America Realize Its Protestant Promise (Oxford University Press, 2011), which is used in both graduate and undergraduate classes across the country.
+He has published widely for popular audiences, too, including having had a journal article appear immediately before one written by the Pope.
+He received his BA from Vanderbilt University and his PhD from UC Berkeley.

-Reconstruction, 1865-1877
+16 | Reconstruction, 1865-1877

-LEARNING OUTCOMES
+LEARNING OBJECTIVES